 A statute of limitations is a state law that sets a limit on the amount of time you have to file a lawsuit.
 If you try to file your lawsuit after the medical malpractice statute of limitations deadline has passed, you can bet that the doctor or health care facility you're trying to sue will ask the court to dismiss the case.
 If the court grants the request (which it almost certainly will), that's the end of your lawsuit.

-The standard Idaho statute of limitations as it applies to a medical malpractice lawsuit can be found at Idaho Statutes section 5-219, and it gives you two years to get your lawsuit filed.
-In most cases, the cause of action "accrues" in Idaho (meaning the clock starts running for purposes of the deadline) "as of the time of the occurrence, act or omission complained of" -- the date on which the alleged medical error was committed, in other words.
+The standard Idaho statute of limitations as it applies to a medical malpractice lawsuit can be found at Idaho Code section 5-219, and it gives you two years to get your lawsuit filed.
+In most cases, the cause of action "accrues" in Idaho (meaning the clock starts running for purposes of the deadline) "as of the time of the occurrence, act or omission complained of"—the date on which the alleged medical error was committed, in other words.

-In those two scenarios, the statute of limitations "clock" doesn’t start running until "the injured party knows or in the exercise of reasonable care should have been put on inquiry" that he or she was injured as a result of malpractice.
-Once that discovery is made (or once it should have been made in the eyes of the law), it signals the start of the two-year time period during which the lawsuit must be filed.
+In those two scenarios, the statute of limitations "clock" doesn't start running until "the injured party knows or in the exercise of reasonable care should have been put on inquiry" that he or she was injured as a result of malpractice.
+Once that discovery is made (or once it should have been made in the eyes of the law), the patient has one year or the standard two-year time period to file the lawsuit, whichever is later.

-Before an injured patient can file a medical malpractice lawsuit against an Idaho-licensed doctor or surgeon -- or against a "licensed acute care general hospital" operating in the state, the patient's claim must be submitted to a hearing panel compiled by the Idaho Board of Medicine.
-This procedure, known as "preligitation screening," is mandated by Idaho Statutes section 6-1001.
+Before an injured patient can file a medical malpractice lawsuit against an Idaho-licensed doctor or surgeon—or against a "licensed acute care general hospital" operating in the state, the patient's claim must be submitted to a hearing panel compiled by the Idaho Board of Medicine.
+This procedure, known as "preligitation screening," is mandated by Idaho Code section 6-1001.

 The panel's decision is not binding, but submission to the process is considered a prerequisite to filing a medical malpractice lawsuit in Idaho's civil court system.